VishalMewadaPackt/Jenkins-Essentials/README.md

 ##Chapter 01:
 1. What is Jenkins?
-  A. A continuous integration product
+* __A continuous integration product__
-  B. A continuous delivery product
+* A continuous delivery product

-Q2.
-What makes Jenkins extensible?
+2. What makes Jenkins extensible?
 1. Plugins
 2. Open Source Distribution